-Feel like a king for the day walking the grounds of Home Park, the royal stomping ground of Henry VIII.
+Feel like royalty for the day walking the grounds of Home Park, the royal stomping ground of Henry VIII.
 Hampton Court Palace may have its doors shut for now, but you can still get your royal fix with a weekend stroll through the 750 acres of unspoilt parkland.

 Did you know there are 544 lime trees on the historic Long Water Avenue of Hampton Court’s Home Park?
 That sounds perfect for an afternoon stroll or a picnic sheltered under one of the trees canopies!

-Home Park has remained unspoilt since its opening in 1894 and is made up of expansive grassland covering an area of over 750 acres.
-You will also find deer roaming freely around the park, which descend from Henry VIII’s original herd.
+Home Park, made up of expansive grassland covering an area of over 750 acres, has remained unspoilt since its opening in 1894.
+You will also find deer roaming freely around the park, which descends from Henry VIII’s original herd.